Healthy Homes Assessment Ōtāne

 What We Do

-We take your investment seriously We will conduct comprehensive examinations to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you are able to relax and focus on the fun aspects of owning or purchasing your own house.
+We consider your investment to be a serious one, and undertake comprehensive examinations to make sure that you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the exciting aspects of buying or owning the house.

-We are specialised in a range of solutions to ensure that you are fully informed of the condition of any property you might be looking to purchase or sell as well as additional solutions.
+We offer a wide range of solutions to ensure that you are fully informed about the condition of any property you could be thinking of buying or selling and also other solutions.

-We not only work with you , but we also work with some big clients like bank branches, local councils and insurance firms.
-They seem to are pleased with our peace of mind provided, thanks to the information provided in our building inspection reports.
+We not only work with you but we also work with major clients, including local councils, banks and insurance companies.
+Evidently they appreciate the peace of mind provided, by the data contained provided in our building inspection reports.

-With our systematic approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into the reports, you can actually see any problems that might be identified.
-Thanks to our comprehensive reporting it is not surprising that we have so many customers who recommend our service to family members and acquaintances.
+With our systematic approach to inspecting your property and the latest software technology including digital photos imbedded into your reports, you can actually see any issues that could be found.
+Through our detailed report, it’s easy to understand why we have so many customers who recommend our service to family members and acquaintances.

 • Pre Purchase & Pre Sale Reports